utkarsh-0106/Mini-Laundry-Order-Management-System/README.md

 * READY
 * DELIVERED

-Update status using API

 ---

 ### 3. View Orders

-* Get all orders
+* Retrieve all orders
 * Filter by status
-* Search by name or phone
+* Search by customer name or phone number

 ---